sadeemNasser/restaurantReview/README.md

 ### Leaflet.js and Mapbox:

-This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
+This repository uses leafletjs with Mapbox.
+You need to replace <your MAPBOX API KEY HERE> with a token from Mapbox.
 Mapbox is free to use, and does not require any payment information.